cortexlabs/cortex/docs/deployments/onnx.md

         Args:
             onnx_client: ONNX client which can be used to make predictions.
-            config: Dictionary passed from API configuration in cortex.yaml (if specified).
+            config: Dictionary passed from API configuration (if specified).
         """
         pass